mortie/hconfig/README.md

 If the sections parameter is an array of strings, they will act as a whitelist, and an error will be thrown if the config file contains sections not in the array.
-This will throw an error for example:
+This will throw an error, for example:

 ```
 hconf.parseConfFile("foo.hcnf", [ "virtual-host" ]);
 ```

-foo.hcnf:
+`foo.hcnf:`
 ```
 virtual-hots example.com { webroot /var/www }
 ```